-Things have been quiet on the travel front over the last few months due to Covid 19.
-This however has given us the opportunity to do some preventative caravan maintenance.
+Things had been quiet on the travel front over 2020 due to Covid 19.
+This however gave us the opportunity to do some preventative caravan maintenance.

-Here are some of the things we have been working on
+Here are some of the things we worked on

 Caravan Hot Water System Element Changed Due To Calcium

 Living in our van full time for the last 4 years we were bound to get calcium build up.
-We change the anode regularly as part of our caravan maintenance routine.
-Larry had noticed the build up of calcium in the hot water cylinder.
+We change the Caravan Anode regularly as part of our caravan maintenance routine.
+Larry had noticed the build up of calcium in the Hot Water Cylinder.

 The hot water tank was flushed with water.
 Scraping as much calcium out as we could.
 Chunk after chunk came out.